PraneethJain/chordht/report.md

 ## 10. Conclusion
 This project successfully implements a robust Chord DHT with replication and a comprehensive visualization suite.
 The system demonstrates the expected logarithmic scalability and handles dynamic node churn with graceful data handover.
 The addition of the monitoring tool proved essential for understanding the complex interactions within the distributed system.

+The current implementation prioritizes availability over consistency.
+This is to ensure that all the operations can take place almost instanteneously, without significant delay (as shown in our testing).
+This does lead to some minor inconsistencies, which are resolved eventually by the `stabilize_ring()` function, leading to eventual consistency.
+The current inconsistencies do not incorrect `GET` operations, but lead to extra replication.

 Future improvements could include implementing virtual nodes to address the load balancing variance observed in our benchmarks.